DarkGenerators/DaskOnCartesius/README.md

 ./Miniconda3-latest-Linux-x86_64.sh
 ```

-Login/logout to activate conda.
+Type `yes` to accept the license term, select the install location (press ENTER to accept the default ${HOME}/miniconda3), then type `yes` to initialize Miniconda3.
+Logout/login to activate conda.

+## Install Dask

 Create an environment with Dask and dask-jobque:
 ```shell
 conda create -n dark_generators -c conda-forge dask dask-jobqueue ipython
 ```

+## Start a Dask cluster

 Activate the new environment:
 ```shell
 conda activate dark_generators
 ```

 The following snippet configure a Dask cluster with 2 workers per node (`processes=2`) and one thread per worker (`cores=2`, per node).
 The same python executable used to run the script  will be used to start the workers.
-Calling `cluster.scale` submit the jobs and start the cluster.
-Note that the snippet need to be run on a compute node (not on the login node).
+Calling `cluster.scale` submits the jobs and actually starts the cluster.
+Note that this snippet needs to run on a compute node (not on the login node), e.g. via an interactive SLURM job (see [here](https://userinfo.surfsara.nl/systems/cartesius/usage/batch-usage)).

 ```python
 from dask.distributed import Client